Length orthospectrum of convex bodies on flat tori: Geometric interpretation of the residues and proof of Theorem

 In this Section, we aim at computing somehow explicitly the residues appearing in~\eqref{e:residues} in terms of geometric quantities.
 We will always suppose in the following that $\beta=0$ which will make the content of this residue more geometric.
 Along the way, we will prove Theorem~\ref{t:maintheo-residues} from the introduction.

-Before giving a geometric interpretation of these residues, recall that the admissible manifolds $\Sigma_1$ and $\Sigma_2$ used to define our generalized Epstein zeta functions are constructed from two compact and strictly convex subsets $K_1$ and $K_2$ of $\IR^d$ with smooth boundaries $\partial K_1$ and $\partial K_2$ (possibly reduced to a point).
+Recall that the admissible manifolds $\Sigma_1$ and $\Sigma_2$ used to define our generalized Epstein zeta functions are constructed from two compact and strictly convex subsets $K_1$ and $K_2$ of $\IR^d$ with smooth boundaries $\partial K_1$ and $\partial K_2$ (possibly reduced to a point).
 The submanifolds $\Sigma_i$ are parametrized through the inverse Gauss map $\tilde{x}_i:\IS^{d-1}\rightarrow\IT^d$ (using the convention that $\partial K_i$ is oriented using the outward normal vector to $K_i$).
 In order to take the various possibilities for our orthospectrum (outward or inward pointing geodesics), we introduced orientation parameters $\sigma_i\in\{\pm\}$ and we have set